lapplislazuli/Medusa/README.md

 The folder *Latex* in root contains our [scientific work](https://github.com/Twonki/Medusa/blob/master/Latex/Projekt_Medusa.pdf) and the required tex-files to compile it.
 The only other notable instance there [bib-file](/Latex/src.bib), which contains all our used sources and further reading.

-The presentations are found in the root-folder, the *presentation_GI* is a slimmed version for the informaticup-jury, while the *presentation* was for the university.
+The presentations are found in the root-folder, the *Präsentation_GI* is a slimmed version for the informaticup-jury, while the *Präsentation_TH* was for the university (and is a little longer).
+Both are in german.
 ## Requirements
 All sub-projects are build with python in Jupyter-Notebooks.
 The used python version was 3.6 and several anaconda-packages are required.